bdnorris/DES-340/projects/project01B.md

-# Project 1B: Digital Typography: Mastheads and Callouts??
+# Project 1B: Digital Typography Continued

 ## Web Typography Exploration

 ### Points: 50

+- Part 2
+  - Design a header, footer, next and previous links.
+All Responsive

 One of the most important parts of a website’s layout is the masthead, and this is especially true on consumer facing sites.
 It’s the first thing people see when visiting your site and sets the tone for the whole site.
 It’s also the best place to sum up what your site is about with a tagline or welcome message.
 You can let the visitor know that they are in the right place, and what the primary value of the site is.